'Something Was Not Right': Chicago Area Teen Warns Of Job Scam Seeking Personal Information

 This ongoing social media hiring scam has been reported to Facebook and LinkedIn.
 We take this very seriously.

 We have made them aware of users falsely claiming to represent Medline on numerous occasions when we learn of the misrepresentation in our name.
-We also report all instances of this to the social media platforms and the victim when we are made aware of them.MORE NEWS: MISSING: Barbara Jimmerson, 61, Of Englewood; May Need Medical Attention
+We also report all instances of this to the social media platforms and the victim when we are made aware of them.MORE NEWS: Inmate Fatally Beaten In Prison 'Blind Spot' Highlights Failure To Oversee Jail Guards, Watchdog Says

 Medline never uses social media or chat tools to conduct formal interviews, collect personal information from candidates, or make job offers.
 If you are concerned about a virtual interaction you’ve had with a purported Medline recruiter, please contact us immediately at employment@medline.com.